Analyzing text data in a spreadsheet is a nightmare. It’s time-consuming and monotonous, not to mention expensive.

 After analyzing why text analysis is useful, it’s time to look at how to analyze your text in Google Sheets.

-To start analyzing the data in your Google Sheets, you can use one of our pre-trained models.
-As they have already been trained, you just have to run this model to analyze your data in Google Sheets, and AI will do the rest!
+To start analyzing the data in your Google Sheets, you can use one of the pre-trained models.
+Since they have already been trained, you just need to choose the type of text analysis you want to run and AI will do the rest!

 Follow these steps: